mminer/mminer.github.com/_posts/2017-10-26-full-indie-summit-2017.md

 ## Matthew Marteinsson: Working With A Failure Based Workflow

 Matthew's talk covered a lot of the same ground as Em Halberstadt's earlier in the day, demonstrating the constant experimentation and failure inherent in sound design.
-Interestingly, he also favours the human voice where you might normally use a recording of the actual thing being represented, with there being something far more compelling about the quality of the human voice.
+Interestingly, he also favours the human voice over a recording of the thing itself.
+There's something far more compelling about the quality of the human voice.
 In *[Don't Starve](https://www.klei.com/games/dont-starve)*, he first used recorded clips of a turkey for a character but found that his own impression of one was far superior (and after a live demonstration, I agree).

 Matthew also touched on voiceovers in games.
 His general advice is to avoid voiceover if possible, with bad V.O. worse than none at all.
 Your friends willing to do it free are free for a reason.